matrix-org/matrix-spec-proposals/proposals/3007-forced-insertion-and-expiring-membership.md

-# MSC3007: Forced member insertion, expiring memberships and room blocking by self-banning
+# MSC3007: Forced member insertion and room blocking by self-banning

 This proposal is going to change the auth rules to allow for users to forcibly add other users into public or knockable rooms if they have a newly proposed power to `insert_member`.
-In addition, it adds a new field `exipres` to invite requests which, when used, sets an expiration on invite and membership.
-Those two in combination can be used to implement an ban reversal, a ban-subject-to-probation, or a temporary room membership.
+This can be used to implement a ban reversal.

 ## Proposal